paulomonezi/jumping-mario-game/README.md

 #WIP#

-This is a simple project that i've created, just to pratice basic css animationsand some js dom manipulations.
+This is a simple project that i've created, just to pratice basic css animations and some js dom manipulations.

 Feel free to use as you want: